Martin Searle Solicitors offer a range of complementary services to Professional Deputies, Panel Deputies, Attorneys and Financial Advisors

 We also offer employment law services to Professional Deputies and Attorneys such as:

-- Providing licences for live-in staff or carers
+Providing licences for your client’s live-in staff or carers

-- Dealing with management issues on behalf of the client such as poor performance or conduct
+Dealing with management issues on your behalf such as poor performance or conduct